sevkeifert/fluidsynth-gui/README.txt

     2. Up/Down arrows will cycle through the SoundFont files.
     3. Left/Right arrows will cycle through the instruments in each file

-       Also, you can type the filter while the soundfont list has focus.
+       Also, you can type the filter while the SoundFont list has focus.
        Also any SPACE will be translated to a wildcard.
        Press ESCAPE to clear the search filter.
        The search box can regular expressions as well. use --regex switch